sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding-no-boost.rst

 -------
 1. Navigate to the relevant configuration directory in the build folder:
    `cd <build_dir>/examples/gal/Debug`.
-2. Run the executable: `./static-aiding-no-boost-example.exe`.
+2. Run the executable: `static-aiding-no-boost-example.exe`.
 This will begin sending Generic Aiding packets.
-You can also provide the number of packets to send: `./static-aiding-no-boost-example.exe 100`
+You can also provide the number of packets to send: `static-aiding-no-boost-example.exe 100`

 Source Code Breakdown